kousikr26/Titanic/README.md

 # Titanic
-A survival predictor for the titanic dataset available on kaggle Attempted models
+A survivor predictor for the titanic dataset available on kaggle

+Attempted models
 - Logistic regression
 - Naive Bayes